RamiKrispin/awesome-ds-setting/README.md

 vim ~/.ssh/config
 ```

-and add somewhere on the file the following code:
+And add somewhere on the file the following code:

 ``` shell
 Host *